choria-io/puppet-mcollective/README.md

 $ mco request_cert -ca ca.example.net
 ```

-Using the `mco` utilities as `root` is not encouraged and so not supported by default.
+Using the `mco` utilities as `root` is not encouraged and so not supported.

 Once the certificate is signed and downloaded you can use the utilities.
 If fetching the cert
-times out, you can just run this command again.
+times out, you can just run this command again once the certs are signed.

 Configuring Server and Client
 -----------------------------

 Server and Client settings are managed using Hiera data and these keys are set up for deep
 hash merging using look up strategies.
+It's free form and generally there aren't specific
+options on the module to set things, just feed in data.
+Sub Collectives and Main Collective
+is a notable deviation from this rule.

 Some settings like the connector and security provider tend to be common to the Client and
 Server, these are configured using Hiera: